Will Studd: 'Will Studd Selected' Cheese Range

 In recent years, he has created a 'Selected by Will Studd' range of benchmark cheeses, each one carefully chosen for its provenance, texture, aroma and flavour.
 These are available in Australia and the USA.

-Television Series
+Television series

 Since 2002, Studd has been an executive producer and presenter of 'Cheese Slices', the world's only television series focused on international artisan and traditional handmade cheeses filmed in two dozen countries.
 'Cheese Slices' was conceived by Will Studd and Producer/Director/Editor Michael Ross Robinson of Squid Ink Media.

 This International TV series explores the fascinating history, skills and traditions behind some of the world's most significant traditional cheeses.
-The 61 episodes has aired in many countries and aired in nine languages.
+The 61 episodes have aired in many countries and in nine languages.
 It has been aired on channels including Lifestyle Food in Australia and are also available on a series of four DVDs and online, Foxtel, SBSFood, ABC (Australian Broadcasting Commercial) and the AWE channel USA.